keaidecaotang/User-Defined-MMR-Study/README.md

 `MMR-Functionalities.xlsx` -- List all the studied memory managment routines' functionalities.

-`Reliability` The `*.adapted` and `*.allErrors` files include the manually analysed applications.
+The `*.adapted` and `*.allErrors` files include the manually analysed applications.
 The python scripts were used to collect the commit history from the github repos.